 Your morning cup of coffee has been costing more lately, as have groceries, household cleaning products, and meals out with friends after work.
-For those larger household and credit card bills, you can blame inflation.
-With US inflation rates rising to 9.1% last year, a 40-year-high, prices of goods and services have continued to rise.
+You can blame inflation.

-As a consumer and a real estate investor, it’s important to understand inflation rates and how they affect you.
 Inflation impacts every aspect of the economy, from your grocery bill to the interest rates you pay on a mortgage to the returns you can expect to see on your investments.
-Especially during periods of high inflation, it becomes crucial to understand this impact so that you can better manage your finances and your investments.
+Understanding this impact becomes crucial, especially during periods of high inflation, so you can better manage your finances and investments.

 Inflation is important to understand because it impacts your purchasing power.
-If you wanted to buy a gallon of milk in 2021, it would have cost you $3.51.
-That same gallon of milk costs $4.43 in 2023.
 This means you can buy less with the same amount of money in the current year, and your purchasing power has decreased.
 Or, put another way, you need more money to purchase the same amount of goods.

 The inflation rate reflects the decline in the value of a nation’s currency.
 It is typically expressed as a percentage.
 Inflation impacts the cost of living and the growth of an economy, with higher rates of inflation directly correlating to slower economic growth.

-The Federal Reserve, which is in charge of maintaining a steady rate of inflation, likes to see an annual inflation rate of 2%.
-The growth of the inflation rate is important because rising prices indicate a healthy economy.
-Negative inflation, also called deflation, is considered harmful to the economy because falling prices can lead to higher consumer saving, which means lower consumer spending and, therefore, less economic growth.
-It results in companies having to slow down production and can lead to layoffs and salary reductions.
+The Federal Reserve, which maintains a steady inflation rate, likes to see an annual inflation rate of 2%.
+The growth of the inflation rate is significant because rising prices indicate a healthy economy.
+Negative inflation, also called deflation, is considered harmful to the economy because falling prices can lead to higher consumer savings, which means lower consumer spending and, therefore, less economic growth.
+This results in companies having to slow down production, which can lead to layoffs and salary reductions.

-Where inflation becomes a problem is when the rate of inflation rises too high too quickly.
-When this happens, consumer purchasing power goes down, and since everything is now a lot more expensive, people stop buying as many goods and services.
+Inflation becomes a problem when the rate of inflation rises too high too quickly.
+When this happens, consumer purchasing power goes down, and since everything is now much more expensive, people stop buying as many goods and services.
 Borrowing, too, becomes more expensive, resulting in fewer purchases.
-If the average inflation rate reaches 100, the prices of goods and services have doubled.

-And finally, high rates of inflation can impact your investment strategy.
-If the inflation rate stays high for long periods, it impacts how long retirement savings can last, and people prefer to invest in stocks over bonds since bonds may not keep up with the rate of inflation.
+Finally, high rates of inflation can impact your investment strategy.
+For example, if the inflation rate stays high for long periods, it impacts the length of time your retirement savings can last.

-Inflation rates depend on market forces, and it is these market conditions that dictate the rate of inflation in any economy.
+Inflation rates depend on market forces, and these market conditions dictate the rate of inflation in any economy.
 The factors causing inflation can be classified into three categories:

-This is the classic demand-and-supply inflation, which happens when there is more demand for goods and services than there is a supply.
-For example, if there is a regular demand for rice or grain in a particular year, but agricultural conditions have led to less production or import, that will lead to the cost of rice and grain increasing and becoming more expensive for the consumer.
+This is the classic demand-and-supply inflation, which happens when there is more demand for goods and services than supply.
+For example, if there is a regular demand for rice or grain in a particular year, but agricultural conditions have led to less production or import, the cost of rice and grain will increase and become more expensive for the consumer.

 This happens when the cost of production goes up.
 If it costs more to produce goods and services, the price of those goods and services will also go up, leading, once again, to the consumer paying more for those goods and services than they did before.

-This happens due to the first two types of inflation, that is, when inflation has already been high because of demand-pull or cost-push inflation.
+This happens due to the first two types of inflation, when inflation has already been high because of demand-pull or cost-push inflation.
 In this scenario, workers need higher salaries to maintain their living costs, given the low purchasing power of their dollar.
-When workers are paid more, this reflects on the cost of goods and services, raising the prices even further, causing additional inflation.
+When workers are paid more, this reflects on the cost of goods and services, raising the prices even further and causing additional inflation.

-There are two major measures of inflation in the U.S.: The Personal Consumption Expenditures Price Index (PCE) and the Consumer Price Index (CPI).
-Both have different ways of measuring inflation and tracking expenditures.
+There are two major measures of inflation in the U.S.: the Personal Consumption Expenditures Price Index (PCE) and the Consumer Price Index (CPI).
+Both measure inflation and track expenditures differently.

 The Personal Consumption Expenditures Price Index (PCE)

-The PCE is put together by the Bureau of Economic Analysis (BEA), which collects data for the calculation from businesses.
+The PCE is assembled by the Bureau of Economic Analysis (BEA), which collects business data for calculation.
 This is different from the CPI index, which sources data from consumers.
 Many economists prefer the PCE calculation, as does the FED.
 However, it will consider other inflation data when setting monetary policy.

 The Consumer Price Index (CPI)

-The Consumer Price Index, or CPI, is the most common indicator of inflation and is completed by the U.S. Bureau of Labor Statistics (BLS) monthly.
-The CPI takes the average prices of everyday items in a basket of goods, such as milk, cereal, and coffee, as well as non-food items, including transportation expenses, housing, clothing, furniture, haircuts, and medical expenses.
-The prices per item are completed each month, and then the changes in prices are used to evaluate the changes in expenses associated with the cost of living.
+The CPI is the most common indicator of inflation and is completed by the U.S. Bureau of Labor Statistics (BLS) monthly.
+The CPI takes the average prices of everyday items in a basket of goods, such as milk, cereal, and coffee, and non-food items, including transportation expenses, housing, clothing, furniture, haircuts, and medical expenses.
+The prices per item are completed each month, and then the price changes are used to evaluate the expenses associated with the cost of living.
 The CPI has a base year that it uses for comparison.

 Also note: There are two different survey bases for calculating CPI.
 The Consumer Price Index for All Urban Consumers (CPI-U) covers about 93% of the U.S. population because most people live in cities.